Justice of the Peace Handbook

-The South Australian Government has begun introducing digital passes and licences.
+The Government of South Australia has begun introducing digital passes and licences.
 This means that South Australians can carry selected Government issued passes and licences on an Apple or Android smart phone or tablet device.

 Digital passes and licences are provided through the mySA GOV account (an update of the EzyReg account) and mySA GOV app.
 Digital passes and licences displayed in the mySA GOV app are an electronic form of the existing physical pass or licence and are valid credentials.

 While current plastic and paper passes and licences will continue to be issued, and people will be encouraged to continue carrying their plastic or paper licence during a transitional period, some people may choose to only carry their digital pass or licence.